Pomax/are-we-flying/docs/index.md

 ];
 ```

 Do we need all that data?
-Probably not!
-But if we're going to ask SimConnect for a whole bunch of values anyway, we might as well as for more than we need.
-By the end of this, we'll actually be using a surprising number of these!
+Surprisingly: yes!
+Almost all of these will let us either bootstrap our autopilot parameters, or do things like "tick checkboxes on our page".

-Next up, our "while we're actually flying" data:
+Next up, our "things we want to know while we're actually flying" data:

 ```js
 export const FLIGHT_DATA = [